 In celebration of Earth Day, join us for a special film screening to preview our first exhibition Green Patriot Posters.
 We’ll be showing Post New Bills, a short film documenting the Green Patriot Posters campaign produced by Creative Migration.
 Hosted by Design Within Reach Berkeley on April 22 at 6:30pm — there will be a live-feed Question & Answer session with the filmmaker Susannah Tantemsapya.

 More details to come — watch the teaser here!

 At Design Within Reach, we make authentic modern design accessible.
 “Within reach” means things not found elsewhere.
 It means in stock.

 Creative Migration is pleased to announce Projection by Vincent Lamouroux.
 Our organization has been working with this artist for almost two years to bring this ephemeral, public artwork into fruition.

-Opening on April 26, 2015, this installation brings together art, sustainability and public engagement.
+Opening on April 26, 2015, this installation advances cultural diplomacy through art, social engagement and sustainable futures.